 Will I receive credits for studying abroad?

 Most programs do have credit associated with them.
-The Office of International Services will work with you and with your academic advisor to determine whether the credits can apply toward your degree program while you are abroad.
-If you do not need the credit, sometimes there is the option to audit the course for $75 instead of paying for tuition.
+The Office of International Services (OIS) will work with you and with your academic advisor to determine whether the credits can apply toward your degree program while you are abroad.
+If you do not need the credit, some GSU faculty-led programs offer the option to audit the course for $75 instead of paying for tuition.

 How can I use the credits that I earn abroad?